Please visit these other Brian Miller's websites:

-I grew up in the southern rural part of Boone County, near Columbia, Missouri.
+I grew up in the southern suburbs of Boone County, near Columbia, Missouri.
 I'm a hard worker and honest person (always was and always will be).
 I have old-fashioned Christian beliefs and I live a quiet, peaceful life.
-I don't consume alcoholic beverages, smoke or do illegal drugs (never have and never will).
+I don't consume alcoholic beverages, smoke or do "questionable" drugs (never have and never will).
 I live a clean and healthy life.
 I repair small engine equipment, fabricate various garden tractor pulling parts and perform machine work in our shop/garage since 1982.
 I've repaired small engines for a living since 1982.
 I work for everything I have.
 Nothing is given to me.
 I seen a lot of odd things happen to small engines and I know what I'm talking about in my web sites.
 I know everything about small engines.
 It's like I have a psychic connection with them.
 There's nothing you can ask me that I couldn't honestly and accurately answer.
 If I couldn't answer a question about a small engine problem, then there is no answer for it.

 In 1988, I became very interested in garden tractor pulling.
 We (my dad and I) visited some of the local garden tractor pulls in central Missouri to get acquainted with the sport of pulling.
 In 1989 I built my first garden pulling tractor.
 It was a model 100 Cub Cadet 30 Cubic Inch (12hp) Super-Stock and I still have it today.
 A year later I built a second pulling tractor, a model 100 Cub Cadet 10hp Super-Stock.
 But after a few years, the 10hp class died out in this area and in 2006, I converted it into a competitive stock 10hp for my brother's son to pull.